 - You have used certain acne medications or other prescription skin care products recently.

 If you are considering a chemical peel, you should set up a consultation with a professional to evaluate your concerns and discuss your options.

 How much do Chemical Peels Cost?

 As with any cosmetic treatment, there are a variety of factors determining the price.
 The type of peel, the number of treatments required and aftercare are just a few of the variables that can impact the cost of a chemical peel substantially.
-That said, the American Society of Plastic Surgeons listed the national average cost of a chemical peel in 2014 at $632.
-You should expect to pay anything between $75 and $750 for your treatment.
+That said, the average cost for a chemical peel is around $400.

 Chemical peels are considered cosmetic and therefore not covered by insurance.
 In order to get a better idea of cost, schedule a consultation with a qualified dermatologist or plastic surgeon.